 Chronic total occlusion (CTO) is a common heart disorder in many patients with coronary artery disease.
-Twenty to 25 percent of patients with coronary artery disease will also have a chronically occluded artery.
+About 20% to 25% of patients with coronary artery disease will also have a chronically occluded artery.

 If you have CTO, it means you have one or more completely blocked coronary arteries that have been present for at least three months.
 Although some patients won’t show any symptoms, CTO can lead to: